batmanova2021/computerDatabaseApplication/README.md

 **Allure installation** (required for reports):
 1. Install **scoop** using instructions here https://scoop.sh/
-2. Execute **scoop install allure** in the powershell
+2. Execute **scoop install allure** in the powershell.
 3. Download and extract JDK on your computer (JDK 11 was used for this project) https://www.oracle.com/java/technologies/javase-jdk11-downloads.html
 4. Click on Windows icon and type env, click on "Edit the system environment variables".
-5. Click on "Environment variables"
+5. Click on "Environment variables".
-6. In System Variables click on "New" button
+6. In System Variables click on "New" button.
 7. Set Variable name: JAVA_HOME
 8. Click on "Browse Directory" and locate your JDK folder (for example C:\annbat\Downloads\jdk-11.0.11)

 *(Optional)* How to check if **Python** is installed:
-1. Open cmd or powershell
+1. Open cmd or powershell.
 2. Execute the following command: **python --version**
 3. You should see output similar to this [![image.png](https://i.postimg.cc/NF071Q3G/image.png)](https://postimg.cc/sQthzCfb)